cdiniz/spray-slick-swagger/README.md

 * Typesafe config for property management
 * Typesafe Scala Logging (LazyLogging)

-The project was thought to be used as a template for creating spray projects with this features.
-Soon, I'll make it an activator project.
+The project was thought to be used as an activator template.

 #Running

 The database pre-configured is an h2, so you just have to:

-1. Launch SBT:
+1.

-        $ sbt
+        $ sbt run

-2. Compile everything and run:

-        > run

 #Testing

-1. Launch SBT:
+1.

-        $ sbt
+        $ sbt test

-2. Compile everything and test:

-        > test

-#TODO

-Make this project an activator template.

 #Credits